sijnstra/agon-docs/docs/vdp/Buffered-Commands-API.md

 - `0`: This will set the output stream back to its original value for the current command stream.
 Typically that will be the communications channel from the VDP to MOS running on the eZ80, but this may not be the case if a nested call has been made.
     * NB From VDP 2.8 until 2.14 setting the output stream to 0 would always set the output stream back to the MOS communication channel.
 This was a bug that has been fixed in VDP 2.15.

 It should be noted that writable buffers can only be written to until the end of the buffer has been reached; once that happens no more data will be written to the buffer.
 It is not currently possible to "rewind" an output stream.
-If you are using the command to capture VDP protocol pavkets you should ensure that the buffer is large enough to capture all of the data that is expected to be written to it.
-The only current way to "rewind" an output stream would be to clear the buffer and create a new one, and then call set output stream again with the newly created buffer.
+If you are using the command to capture VDP protocol packets you should ensure that the buffer is large enough to capture all of the data that is expected to be written to it.
+The only current way to "rewind" an output stream is to clear the buffer and create a new one, and then call set output stream again with the newly created buffer.

 This command should be used with care, as it can cause unexpected behaviour if used incorrectly.
 It is strongly recommended to only use this command from within a buffered command sequence.
 If you do use it outside of a buffered command sequence, it is important to remember to restore the original output channel using `VDU 23, 0, &A0, 0; 4`.
 Failing to do this will mean VDP will stop communicating with MOS, and so basic information such as key presses won't be sent across, effectively causing your Agon to hang.